toffee/multiroom-ansible/README.md

 # step by step configuration
 Create SD card with moode audio: Use Raspberry Pi Imager to write the image downloaded from https://moodeaudio.org/ to SD card.
+TODO: To verify/test if this infrastructure work on plain Rapsberry Pi OS Lite - https://www.raspberrypi.com/software/operating-systems/

 Configure the raspberrypi to use the Hifiberry AMP 2: